EOSullivanBerlin/Order-Tech-Test-Teamleader/README.md

 	As a customer,
 	so that I can remove unnecessary products,
-	I want to be able to remove items form the order.
+	I want to be able to remove items from the order.

 	As a customer,
 	so that I can order an item,